-Have you stayed on track with your New Year’s Resolutions?
+Have you stayed on track with your Goals?
 If not, you are in good company.
-Only 8% of people who set them achieve them.
+Consider this, when it comes to New Year’s Resolutions, only 8% of people who set them achieve them.
 I would find this rather disheartening if, through my coaching practice, I hadn’t stumbled across a key difference between those who stay on track and those who don’t:

 Goals driven by motivation

-If you look up the definitions of these words, you will find that ‘meaning’ is much weightier than ‘motivation’.
-This is because unlike motivation, meaning, when tied to personal goals, is also tied to who we are.
+‘Meaning’ is much weightier than ‘motivation’ because unlike motivation, meaning is always tied to who we are.
 It is connected to our purpose, passions, and unique qualities.
-It arouses our sense of individual significance, our supernatural awareness, and our sense of what really matters.
+It arouses our sense of significance, our worldview, and so our sense of what matters.

-It is also because of this tie to who we are that meaning triggers an emotional response in us.
-We get to experience feelings of aliveness, fulfillment, and worth as soon as we begin working towards a goal tied to meaning, not just after we have reached it.
+It is also because of this tie to who we are, that meaning triggers an emotional response.
+We experience feelings of aliveness, fulfillment, and worth as soon as we begin working towards a goal tied to meaning, not just after we have reached it.
 Motivation doesn’t generate these same emotions.
 We feel energized and satisfied only when we see progress or achieve certain results.
-That said, it can be quite difficult to stay on track when moving from A (setting a goal) to B (achieving it), especially when that track is slow, difficult, indirect, interrupted, unfulfilling, or just plain stinking boring.
-Let me demonstrate:

-- Motivation: If I act a certain way, I believe that my husband will mirror it.
+- Motivation: If I act a certain way, I believe that my Sister will mirror it.

-- Meaning: I value marriage on a very deep level, and I enjoy making people feel good.
+- Meaning: I value family on a very deep level, and I enjoy being a nice person.
+I want my Sister in my life and, at the same time, I don’t want to act in a mean way.
 This is who I am.
-I desire to be nicer to my husband because it means I am being my best self.
-It may result in him being nicer to me, and I hope so.
-I am positive, however, that it will feel good to be my best and most authentic self in my home life.
+Therefore, being nicer to my Sister means that I am being my best and true self.
+This may result in her being nicer to me, and I hope so.
+I am positive, however, that I will feel more fulfilled, stronger, and happier with myself if I choose to do this.

 So try this out:

 Q1.
-Where do you see the biggest differences between Motivation and Meaning (use bullets if you like)?
+What do you see as the difference between Motivation and Meaning?

 Q2.
-Think of a resolution or a goal that you would like to achieve but have struggled with.
+Think of a goal that you would like to achieve but with which you have struggled.
 How can you infuse meaning into it?
-That is, how can you attach it to your understanding of
+That is, how can you make it an expression of who you are?

-Take a sheet of paper and at the top of it, write your goal or resolution.
-Underneath it, list the meaning driving that goal.
-Write or draw whatever speaks to your deepest self.
+To Do.
+Write down the goal and the meaning behind pursuing it (not achieving it).
 Then, tape it on the fridge.
-You can also copy it and tape it on your bathroom mirror, by your bed, on your car dashboard, etc.
+You can also tape it on your bathroom mirror, by your bed, on your car dashboard, etc.